monicaycli/BIRC_containers/birc_generic/README.md

 - `/bind/data`, `/bind/data_out` are recommended for attaching read-write directories
 - `/bind/data_in`, `/bind/resources` are recommended for attaching read-only directories

+---

+# Bind points
+Some Singularity configurations and Docker will allow arbitrary overlays or mounts, however the following points will always be available:

 - `/bind/freesurfer` is recommended for read-write when using FreeSurfer.
 The `SUBJECTS_DIR` environment variable is preset to this.
 - `/bind/scripts` special directory for user executables